 During the 16th and 17th centuries, Europe was the prime spot for globemaking.
 It wasn’t until the 1800s that America soon took over the trade.

 While globes are still used today, they are mainly utilized for educational purposes or as art pieces.
-Unlike some antique globes that were flat, modern ones contain textures to indicate different terrains.
+Unlike some antique map globes that were using a flat map, modern globe models contain textures to indicate different terrains.